 It can reduce time away from work/school while still keeping the testing standardized.

-Psychological assessment has changed dramatically over the last decade.
-Advances in secure telehealth platforms, digital testing tools, remote behavioral observation methods, and collaborative document-sharing now allow many parts of a high-quality evaluation to be delivered online—without sacrificing clinical rigor.
+Understanding how to get a psych evaluation has changed dramatically over the last decade.
+Advances in secure telehealth platforms, digital testing tools, remote behavioral observation methods, and collaborative document sharing now enable many components of a high-quality evaluation to be delivered online—without sacrificing clinical rigor.

 Access to the right specialist, not just the closest one

-In the past, families were limited to whoever practiced within driving distance.
+In the past, families were limited to those who practiced within driving distance.
 Today, virtual services allow you to choose a psychologist based on expertise rather than geography.
 This matters when your needs are specific—such as adult ADHD, executive functioning, autism screening, trauma-informed assessment, or high-stakes accommodations documentation.
-Being able to select a provider with direct experience in your referral question often leads to clearer answers and more useful recommendations.
+Selecting a provider with direct experience in your referral question often yields clearer answers and more useful recommendations.

 Reduced wait times and faster momentum

 Many highly specialized in-person practices carry long waitlists.
-Telehealth allows clinicians to open more flexible schedules and serve clients across larger regions, which often translates into shorter time from first call to completed evaluation—a critical advantage when academic or workplace deadlines are approaching.
+Telehealth enables clinicians to offer more flexible schedules and serve clients across larger regions, often resulting in shorter time from first call to completed evaluation—a critical advantage as academic or workplace deadlines approach.

 More naturalistic observations